Students who want to be top students are busy.

 - Turn off notifications on your phone.

-- Reply to text messages only three times a day.
-Put this in your calendar as a series of mini-appointments.
+- Only reply to text messages three times a day.
+Put it in your calendar as a series of mini-appointments.

-- Archive all the inactive chats on your phone so they don’t clutter your messaging app’s home screen.
+- Archive all the inactive chats on your phone, so they don’t clutter your app’s home screen.

-- Delete all the social media apps on your phone.
+- Delete all social media apps from your phone.

-- Use an extremely long password for your phone, so you won’t be tempted to use your phone mindlessly.
+- Use an extremely long password for your phone, so you won’t be tempted to use it mindlessly.

 - Use headphones while you’re studying (even if there’s no music playing) so that others will be less likely to interrupt you.

-- Do all of your schoolwork at your desk, not on your bed.
-As such, you won’t be tempted to laze around in bed.
+- Do all of your schoolwork at your desk, not on your bed, so you won’t laze around.

-- Put your phone in another room when it’s time to do work.
+- Put your phone in another room when it’s time to work.

-- Use an app on your computer such as StayFocusd, SelfControl, or Freedom to restrict online distractions.
+- Use an app like Freedom to restrict online distractions.